The beginnings:

 The first Church:

 By 1861 it was decided that a large Church was required.
 A final decision was made on Christmas Eve 1862 to build this new church on land on the corner of Wellington Road and Ffynnongroew Road and work on the foundations commenced on 1st January 1863.
 The inscription on the foundation stone read: ‘The foundation stone of this Church, built in honour of The Assumption of Our Blessed Lady, was laid by His Lordship the Right Rev. James Brown, Bishop of Shrewsbury on Tuesday 3rd March, 1863.”
-When the work was completed, it gave us a large church and our own school, The old church porchformerly the Mission Chapel, alongside.
+When the work was completed, it gave us a large church and our own school, formerly the Mission Chapel, alongside.

-On Tuesday December 8th, the Feast of Our Lady’s Immaculate Conception, the new church Old St Mary's Rae Pickard Postcard 1927was solemnly blessed and the High Altar consecrated.
+On Tuesday December 8th, the Feast of Our Lady’s Immaculate Conception, the new church was solemnly blessed and the High Altar consecrated.
 The church, designed to convey the idea of an ark, was entered through a richly carved porch with three statues in sunken niches representing the Assumption of Our Lady supported by angels.
 The stained glass wheel window above the entrance also represented the Assumption.
 This window, designed by the architect of the church, John Hungerford Pollen Senior showed the Virgin Mary in a blue robe surrounded with rays of light and stars in the centre, with other outside roundels depicting angels with their hands clasped in devotion.
 The wheel window, like the church, was of architectural interest, and is now housed in the Stained Glass Museum inside Ely Cathedral.
 The roof was designed to portray the gathering in of souls by gigantic pastoral crooks and on either side and above the High Altar were beautiful hand-painted murals by an unknown Italian artist.

 St Mary’s Church in December 1973: